 - Preheat over to 400 degrees Fahrenheit

-- Blend all the corn as the smooth texture makes the whole thing taste better.
+- Blend all the corn as well as you can, as the smooth texture makes the whole thing taste better.

 - Combine the contents of the two bowls and mix well until you get a pretty homogeneous paste.